How to Become a Notary in Alaska

 A notary public’s official seal must be affixed on the notarial certificate near the notary’s official signature and only at the time the notarial act is performed.
 A notary public is prohibited from affixing an official notary seal to a document unless the person who is to sign the document appears and signs the document before the notary public, except as provided by AS §44.50.075 (remotely located individuals).

-The American Association of Notaries offers quality notary stamps and seals at savings of up to 40% or more compared to the price of the same products elsewhere, Click here to order your Alaska notary stamp, complete notary package, and other notary supplies.
+The American Association of Notaries offers quality notary stamps and seals at savings of up to 40% or more compared to the same products elsewhere.
+Click here to order your Alaska notary stamp, complete notary package, and other notary supplies.

-What are the steps to replace my lost or stolen notary seal in Alaska?
+What are the steps to replace a lost or stolen Alaska notary seal?

 If the notary public’s official seal is stolen, lost, or the security of the notary’s official electronic seal is compromised, the notary public must provide a written notification to the Lieutenant Governor within ten days of the theft, loss, or compromised security [AS §44.50.064(d)].